Multiplying Disciple-Makers

 DISCIPLE-MAKERS MENU

-1) God tested or tried His followers in the Bible.
+God tried His followers in the Bible

 Because the Lord wants the message of salvation to reach everyone in every generation, those serving him may need to be refined, their faith increased, or to draw closer to God to trust Him.

+A common analogy in the Bible is the refining of metals.
 Refining involves heat and pressure to remove impurities, leaving only the pure, valuable metal behind.

-2) Notice what the Bible says about Abraham.
+Notice what the Bible says about Abraham.

 By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, Hebrews 11:17

-3) Israel in Zechariah 13:9.
+And Israel in Zechariah 13:9.

 The Bible says, And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried: they shall call on my name, and I will hear them: I will say, It is my people: and they shall say, The LORD is my God.